News Flash

-On Sunday, July 26th, Senate Bill 5060 will go into effect.
-You will be able to legally remove homemade beer and wine from the house of production to be enjoyed in private settings.
-While a few larger events are being planned, you can easily celebrate by grabbing a keg or a bottle, heading to your neighbors house, and having a great beer-b-que with the community.
+On Sunday, July 26th, 2009, Senate Bill 5060 went into effect.
+You are now able to legally remove homemade beer and wine from the house of production to be enjoyed in private settings.
+You can easily celebrate by grabbing a keg or a bottle, heading to your neighbors house, and having a great beer-b-que with the community.
 Teach your neighbors about the joy homebrewing first hand.

 We've talked with the Liquor Control Board about their perspectives on having homemade beer or wine around and here are a few things to keep in mind: